daim-dev/pitch/slides.md

 Freedom to build innovative and sustainable software.

-Passion for building well designed web sites and content management systems.
+Passion for building well-designed websites and content management systems.

 ---
 layout: two-cols-summary